andrey-stepantsov/j-dump2csv/docs/mysql-testing.md

 end
 ~~~

-place bootstrap.sh' and 'mysql.sh' files in your testing directory:
+place 'bootstrap.sh' and 'mysql.sh' files in your machine directory:

 ~~~
 #!/bin/bash